March 29, 2003

 Totally Convincing

 The Washington Post noted that the U.S. relied upon forged documents as "evidence" of an i nuclear arms program.
-The forged documents -- letters -- were replete with "crude errors," "including names and titles that did not match up with the individuals who held office at the time the letters were purportedly written":
+The forged documents -- letters -- were replete with "crude errors," "including names and titles that did not match up with the individuals who held office at the time the letters were purportedly written":"We fell for it," said one U.S. official who reviewed the documents.

 This isn't satire.
 That's what our government said.
 Very believable.
 Either our intelligence officials are being -- what's the word I'm looking for -- dishonest, or they're simply incompetent.